ALLiDoizCode/NoteAPI/README.md

 <a href="https://noteapi-boomtown.herokuapp.com">Link</a>

-You can also navigate directly to a Note by adding the note title to the URL
+You can also navigate directly to a note by adding the note title to the URL

 <a href="https://noteapi-boomtown.herokuapp.com/Gloop">https://noteapi-boomtown.herokuapp.com/Gloop</a>